v-susu/fenxu_docs_20160719/fenxu_docs_20160719/index.md

 # Index test file for Open Publishing

-The following is an invalid xref <xref: Hello>
+The following is an invalid xref <xref:Hello>